Forex Profit Calculator

 Frequently Asked Questions

-What is a good risk/reward ratio?
+What is a good risk/reward ratio for forex trading?